n4vrl0s3/Read-and-Write/README.md

 ## Purpose of This Repository

 ### Reading from Files

 Reading from files is a fundamental operation that allows programs to access and utilize data stored in text files.
 This repository provides examples of how to open a file, read its contents, and handle various reading modes in Python.

 ### Writing to Files

 Writing to files is another essential operation that enables programs to store data persistently.
 This repository includes examples of how to create a file, write data to it, and handle different writing modes in Python.

 <hr><br>

+## Features

+- Examples of reading from files in different modes (read, readline, readlines)
+- Examples of writing to files in different modes (write, writelines, append)
+- Error handling for file operations
+- Detailed comments and explanations

+## Technologies Used

+- Python 3.x

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+<hr><br>